nsv777/ansible_arch_on_dell/README.md

 ```
 ansible-playbook playbooks/initial.yml
 ```
-Then the do the rest of the config:
+Then do the rest of the config:
 ```
 ansible-playbook playbooks/arch_on_dell.yml
 ```